Skip to content

 Steeped in history, Canterbury is a charming city in southeast England.
 Its most famous landmark is Canterbury Cathedral, a UNESCO World Heritage Site which was built over 1,400 years ago and is the headquarters of the Church of England.

-Part of the city is still enclosed by ancient Roman walls and is protected by Westgate, a 14th-century medieval gatehouse.
+Part of the city is still enclosed by ancient Roman walls and protected by Westgate, a 14th-century medieval gatehouse.
 Quaint cobbled streets lead past Canterbury’s distinctive black and white timber frame houses and delightful tea houses.

-The city is the setting for one of the most important works in medieval literature, Geoffrey Chaucer’s ‘The Canterbury Tales’.
-Other popular sights include the ruins of St Augustine’s Abbey and Canterbury Castle and punt rides along the River Stout.
+The city was also the setting for one of the most important works in medieval literature, Geoffrey Chaucer’s The Canterbury Tales.
+Other popular sights include the ruins of St Augustine’s Abbey and Canterbury Castle and punt rides along the River Stour.

-33. South Downs
+33. South Downs National Park

-With rolling countryside, rich wildlife, and the iconic white cliffs at East Sussex, there’s plenty to discover.
+With rolling countryside, rich wildlife, and the iconic white cliffs in East Sussex, there’s plenty to discover.
 Visit Virginia Woolf’s country retreat at Monk’s House, or tour some of the English vineyards dotted amongst the hills.
 And, of course, there’s the 160km long hiking and biking trail, the South Downs Way.
 Hike a portion, or the whole thing, for some of the best views in southern England!

 RECOMMENDED TOUR: Seven Sisters and South Downs from Brighton